19hours/sg-statutes/Acts/National Heritage Board Act.md

 (a) any building, structure, erection, statue, sculpture or other work, whether above or below the surface of the land, and any cave or excavation;

-(b) any site comprising the remains of any such building, structure, erection, statue, sculpture or other work or of any cave or excavation; or
+(b) any site comprising the remains of any such building, structure, erection, statue, sculpture or other work, or of any cave or excavation; or

 (c) any site comprising, or comprising the remains of, any vehicle, vessel, aircraft or other movable structure or part thereof which neither constitutes nor forms part of any work which is a monument within paragraph (a),

 and includes any machinery attached to or forming part of a monument which cannot be detached from the monument without being dismantled.

-[16/2009 wef 01/07/2009]
+[16/2009]

 (11) For the purposes of this section, “archaeological investigation” means any investigation of any land, objects or other material for the purpose of obtaining and recording any information of archaeological or historical interest and includes in the case of an archaeological investigation of any land —